 Spiced Persimmon Bourbon Old Fashioned

 Tieghan Gerard from Half Baked Harvest recommends the sweeter Fuyu variety of persimmons for the spiced maple purée.
-Throw in some bourbon, sweet clementine juice, and a couple dashes of bitters, and you’ll have an orange drink without any pumpkin.
+Throw in some bourbon, sweet clementine juice, and a couple of dashes of bitters, and you’ll have an orange drink sans pumpkin.
 Top each glass with sparkling water or ginger beer for a toast-ready beverage.

 Sparkling Fig and Honey Cocktail

-For Stephanie Pollard from The Glow, fall is all about the figs, which come into a quick season in early fall.
-This recipe embraces the fruit and is best with a light, dry champagne and “smidge” of honey.
-Enjoy this fizzy drink before it’s too late.
+For The Glow's Stephanie Pollard, fall is all about the figs, which come into a short season in early fall.
+This recipe embraces the fruit, and it's best with a light, dry champagne and "smidge" of honey.
+Enjoy this fizzy drink before it's too late.

 Pumpkin Pie Bourbon Smash

-This recipe from How Sweet Eats sees your average bourbon smash and raises it a pumpkin pie.
-Ingredients like pumpkin pie syrup, bourbon and bitters come together to make a drink Jessica Merchant from the blog says is “basically dessert, but not so sweet that your teeth hurt or that it ruins your dinner.”
+This recipe, another favorite from How Sweet Eats, sees your average bourbon smash and raises it a pumpkin pie.
+Ingredients like pumpkin pie syrup, bourbon, and bitters come together to make a drink Jessica Merchant from the blog says is “basically dessert, but not so sweet that your teeth hurt or that it ruins your dinner.”

 Cozy up to a fire with a cup of mulled wine like this one from The Modern Proper.
-“A heavenly medley of wine and spices with a hint of fruit,” this drink is a prime example of the expression “some things are just worth waiting for,” the site writes.
+“A heavenly medley of wine and spices with a hint of fruit,” this drink is a prime example of the expression “some things are just worth waiting for,” recipe co-creator Natalie Mortimer says.
 Steeped over the stove until it’s full of flavor, mulled wine is great for crowds and can easily be made ahead of time.

 Smoky Harvest Apple Cider Margaritas

-Transition from summer to fall with this sweet apple cider taste mixed with mezcal from Half Baked Harvest.
-The swap of tequila for mezcal gives the fall drink its smoky notes while apple cider brings harvest sweetness.
+Transition from summer to fall with this sweet apple cider taste mixed with mezcal courtesy of Half Baked Harvest.
+The swap of tequila for mezcal gives the fall drink a smoky note while apple cider brings harvest sweetness.
 Coat your rim in salted cinnamon sugar and enjoy!

 Vanilla Chai Tea White Russian

-If you’re looking for a cozy cocktail, try this vanilla chai tea White Russian from Half Baked Harvest.
-This creamy vodka drink is sweetened with chai tea syrup and Kahlúa—a perfect end to any holiday meal.
-Or do as Tieghan from HBH does, and consider leveraging the coffee component for a morning treat.
+If you’re looking for a cozy cocktail, try this vanilla chai tea white Russian from Half Baked Harvest.
+The creamy vodka drink is sweetened with chai tea syrup and Kahlúa—a perfect end to any holiday meal.
+Or do as Tieghan does, and consider leveraging the coffee component for a morning treat.

 Nitro Mocha Coffee Cocktail

-This after-dinner pick-me-up from A Couple of Cooks offers a taste similar to that of a White Russian but, as the author says, has different components.
-Instead, mocha-flavored cold brew is mixed with spiced rum, maple syrup, and a couple of dashes of orange bitters before being dusted with cocoa powder.
+This after-dinner pick-me-up from A Couple of Cooks offers a taste similar to that of a white Russian but, as the author says, has different components.
+Instead, mocha-flavored cold brew is mixed with spiced rum, maple syrup, and a few dashes of orange bitters before being dusted with cocoa powder.
 Wait to add the nitro until the end for the full bubble effect.

 Apple Butter Old Fashioned